krtbgb/krtbgb/README.md

-Those who are having a good time win the future.
+Those having a good time win the future.